PioniaPHP-project/pionia-docs/content/docs/documentation/building-api/services.md

 The array **keys** are the `service` names in JSON requests.
 They must be unique within a switch.

 {{<callout note>}}
-Register the same service class in `v1` and `v2` switches when Northwind ships a breaking API version — see [API versioning](/documentation/building-api/api-versioning/).
+Register the same service class in `v1` and `v2` switches when Pionia Shop ships a breaking API version — see [API versioning](/documentation/building-api/api-versioning/).
 {{</callout>}}

 ## Targeting a service in the request